-We highly recommend you visit a veterinary professional if your dog suffers from these symptoms repeatedly as there this could suggest both a severe allergy or other another serious health-related issue that could need immediate medical attention.
+We highly recommend you visit a veterinary professional if your dog suffers from these symptoms repeatedly as there this could suggest both a severe allergy or other serious health-related issues that could need immediate medical attention.

-As we mentioned earlier if you choose to change to a limited ingredient dog food formula and you notice that any of the above symptoms dissipate or are reduced then there is a reasonable chance that an ingredient your dog was previously consuming was the cause of such symptoms.
+As we mentioned earlier, if you choose to change to a limited ingredient dog food formula and you notice that any of the above symptoms dissipate or are reduced, then there is a reasonable chance that an ingredient your dog was previously consuming was the cause of such symptoms.

-An important consideration of such studies is that just because your dog is suffering from any of the above-mentioned symptoms such as itchy skin, does not mean that they are suffering from a food or dietary allergy.
+An important consideration of such studies is that just because your dog is suffering from any of the above-mentioned symptoms, such as itchy skin, does not mean that they are suffering from a food or dietary allergy.

 Other allergens such as fleas or environmental factors can cause similar symptoms and should be thoroughly investigated and considered.
-If these steps are not taken the dog in question could suffer for longer as a change in diet will have no effect.
+If these steps are not taken, the dog in question could suffer for longer as a change in diet will have no effect.

 Dog Food Allergy or Dog Food Intolerance?